 - Where it is advised by GPs (or other medical experts) school will encourage children to take responsibility for their own medication.
 Where this is the case older children with a long-term illness should, whenever possible, assume complete responsibility under the supervision of their parent.
 Children develop at different rates and so the ability to take responsibility for their own medicines varies.
-This is borne in mind when consulting with parents and medical experts regarding making a decision about transferring responsibility to a child. - Where a decision to transfer responsibility to a child has been made, the parent must complete the correct section on Form A return it to school.
-This form is a record that the parent consents to the child carrying and managing their own medicine - If children are able to take their medicines themselves, staff may only need to supervise, though the medicine should still be stored by the school.
+This is borne in mind when consulting with parents and medical experts regarding making a decision about transferring responsibility to a child. - Where a decision to transfer responsibility to a child has been made, the parent must put this in writing.
+This is a record that the parent consents to the child carrying and managing their own medicine - If children are able to take their medicines themselves, staff may only need to supervise, though the medicine should still be stored by the school.